Electrux/Ethereal/README.md

 Once the prerequisites are met, just execute the `bootstrap.sh` script.
 It will build the language interpreter along with the stdlib modules, and install them to your `PREFIX` directory if it is set, or to the repository directory itself.

-Note that if you use PREFIX, you may need root access depending on the directory you chose.
+Note that if you use PREFIX, you may need root access depending on the directory you choose.

 The following items will be installed: